St. John’s is committed to the Mastery approach in Mathematics

 - Times table practice time to practice specific activities for raid recall activities - 10 mins 3 days per week.

 It is important children practice their fluency skills as home.
-We recommend the following websites as well as MyMaths for which children all have their own individual log ins.
+In addition to the above, we recommend the following websites.

 https://www.mathplayground.com